inkognitro/react-app-tutorial/03-routing.md

 };
 ```

-Finally, we are going to define our routes within the `<App>` component and delete the other stuff
+Finally, we are going to define our routes within the `<App>` component.
+Just delete the other stuff
-we have extracted to our page template, so that the `App.tsx` looks like below:
+we have extracted to our `<NavBarPage>` component, so that the `App.tsx` looks like below:
 ```typescript
 // src/App.tsx